USED HINCKLEY YACHTS & BOATS FOR SALE

 Over the years, Hinckley has excelled at building both power and sailing yachts, including the popular Bermuda series of sailboats, known for their performance both in racing and cruising.
 In 1994, Hinckley created a sensation by launching the first jet-powered Picnic Boat, combining tradition and innovation.
 The Picnic Boat series spawned a yachting industry jetboat trend.

-Dedication to Innovation & Quality
+Hinckley’s Dedication to Boats Innovation & Quality

 Hinckley’s power yachts feature Hamilton water jets, which provide precise handling.
 The company’s JetStick 3 system features military grade GPS hardware and digital processing for an operating experience like no other.
 Additional Hinkley innovations, including Heading Hold and Dynamic Steering further simplify and improve the operating and driving experience.
 Hinckley’s dedication to innovation also led it to launch Dasher, a fully electric luxury yacht.

 Hinckley is so confident in its yachts’ quality and durability that it offers a lifetime guarantee on its hulls and decks.
+Explore used Hinckley boats for sale and used Hinckley yachts for sale.